-- Zoological Gardens: It houses the Sangai (the graceful brow antlered deer) at the base of pine-clad hillocks.
+- Zoological Gardens: It houses the Sangai (the graceful brow-antlered deer) at the base of pine-clad hillocks.

-- Bishnupur: The place features a Vishnu temple with peculiar Chinese influence besides the Loktak Lake and also the Red hill, where a fierce battle between the British and the Japanese took place during the World War II.
+- Bishnupur: The place features a Vishnu temple with peculiar Chinese influence besides the Loktak Lake and also the Red Hill, where a fierce battle between the British and the Japanese took place during the World War II.

-- Shaheed Minar: This tall minar at the heart of Imphal city is to commemorate the indomitable spirit of the patriotic Meitei and tribal martyrs who sacrificed their lives while fighting the British in 1891.
+- Shaheed Minar: This tall seminar at the heart of Imphal city is to commemorate the indomitable spirit of the patriotic Meitei and tribal martyrs who sacrificed their lives while fighting the British in 1891.

-- Keibul Lamjao National Park : Keibul Lamjao National Park is the only floating National Park in the world.
+- Keibul Lamjao National Park: Keibul Lamjao National Park is the only floating National Park in the world.
 It is on the Loktak Lake and is the last natural habitat of the Sangai deer of Manipur.